Aayushk333/Automatic-Image-Captioning-using-CNNs/README.md

 *Note : Words that are present in our vocab but are not there in the glove embeddings file will be substituted by all zeros(200-dimensional).*

+## 7. Image Captioning - Model Architecture

+Image feature vector along with the partial sequence(caption) will be given to the model and the next word in the sequence is generated as the output.
+Then the output is again appended to the input and next word in the sequence is generated .
+This process continues until the model generates an ‘endseq’ token which marks the end of the caption.
+Figure 10 shows the high level overview of the model architecture.